 Our roots go back to 1902 when the newly organized Southern California Conference of Seventh-day Adventists opened the “The Fernando College” in San Fernando with 37 students.
 It was located on about 40 acres between what is now Brand Blvd., the Pacoima wash, Glenoaks and Lucas Street at the then abandoned Maclay Seminary campus which had moved on to U.S.C.
 At a time when San Fernando Valley was orange groves and dirt roads the school boasted a complete boarding college and farm.

-A high school and elementary school were quickly added.
-As a combined industrial and church-worker training school, it eventually sent over 75 missionaries to foreign fields.
-Ellen White visited the campus several times.
+To the College section, a high school and elementary school were quickly added.
+All together, as a combined industrial and church-worker training school, it eventually sent over 75 missionaries to foreign fields.
+Ellen G. White visited the campus several times.

 In 1923, a year after the new La Sierra College had opened, “The Fernando College” was closed.
 However, the local SDA church in San Fernando continued to operate a two-room elementary school in one of the buildings moved from the old campus to a site several blocks north to what is now Newton Street.
 In the 1930's grades 9 and 10 were added and a bus was operated throughout the valley.
 The Van Nuys congregation operated another small school during that time.